HaTikva Market in southern Tel Aviv is an authentic market with fewer tourists, and it almost had not changed in the last decades.

-I was quite surprised at how clean the market was.
+I was pretty surprised at how clean the market was.
 I expected a much worse experience.
-We found public restrooms at Berekhya 27 Street and they were reasonably clean as well.
+We found public restrooms at Berekhya 27 Street, and they were reasonably clean as well.

 At HaTikva Market

-Though it is not a big market, it has everything from produce to meats and spices.
+Though not a big market, it has everything from produce to meats and spices.

 The market has undergone a renovation in recent years, and besides new pavement, it also becomes easier to visit the market on hot days (fans were added along the street).